adrianj12/cs351-disease-simulation/README.md

 `java -jar DiseaseSimulation.jar "C:\Path\to\configfile.txt"`

 Where *configfile.txt* is is the configuration file for the simulation.
 Use quotation marks if your path has a space in it.
-Make sure you have JavaFx JDK17 on yout system.
+Make sure you have JavaFX JDK17 on your system.
 <br />
 #### GUI
 There is three buttons on the simulation GUI.
 Start, Stop, and Reset.
 After stopping the simulation, you cannot continue,